Brayan Peña

 Brayan Eduardo Peña (born January 7, 1982) is a Cuban-American former professional baseball catcher.
-He previously played in Major League Baseball (MLB) for the Atlanta Braves, Kansas City Royals, Detroit Tigers, Cincinnati Reds and St. Louis Cardinals.
+He played in Major League Baseball (MLB) for the Atlanta Braves, Kansas City Royals, Detroit Tigers, Cincinnati Reds and St. Louis Cardinals.
+He is currently the manager of the Detroit Tigers' affiliate, the West Michigan Whitecaps.

 Early years

 Peña was born and raised in Havana, Cuba and was a member of the Cuban National 18-and-under team.
 He graduated from Espa Julio Trigo.
 He grew up with professional baseball player Yunel Escobar.

 Peña left Cuba for the United States in 1999.

 Professional career

 Atlanta Braves

 Peña was called up to the big leagues early in the 2005 season because of an injury to Eddie Pérez.
 He made his debut on May 23, 2005 in an 8-6 home win over the New York Mets.
 Starting at catcher and batting seventh, Peña went 1-4 and scored a run.
 His first hit was a second-inning single off Kazuhisa Ishii.
 At the big-league level for the year, in 18 games he batted .179 with four runs batted in.

 For the next three seasons, 2006-2008, he saw part-time action for the Braves, playing in 23, 16 and 14 games, respectively, and totaling 22 hits including two home runs.
 On May 28, 2006, he hit his first Major League home run, a seventh-inning solo shot off Roberto Novoa in a 13-12 Braves win.

 On May 23, 2008, the Braves designated Peña for assignment.